Ethereum-Execution-Service/ees-sdk/README.md

 ## Note

 The sub2 protocol is currently only deployed on Base Sepolia (network id 84532).
-Provoding any other network will cause an error.
+Providing any other network will cause an error.